lucashaley/UnityTeaching/WorkshopUnits/09c_MoreAutonomousBehaviour.md

 ![TurretAttack](images/09_TurretAttack.png)

 > Test out the game -- the turret should turn to face the player, and start shooting!

-16. The last thing you should do is drag your `EnemyTurret` gameObject from your Hierarchy into your Prefabs directory in the Project panel, to make a new prefab.
-Then you can add more turrets around your level.

 > There are quite a lot of issues here, though.
 Plenty of opportunity to refactor.
 Some points to pay attention to:
 > - The `EnemyBullet` prefab is using the `PlayerBullet` script.
 Seems like we should either make a new script for the enemy, or rename the existing script.
 Looking ahead at the functionality we may want, we might want to have a separate script for enemy projectiles.
 But the core functionality is the same, so maybe we can turn the existing script into a parent script, and subclass all the variations.